 Effective Date: 02/04/2009 Version: 020

-This handbook has been developed by DHS in liaison with the Foster Care Association of Victoria.
+This handbook has been developed by the department in partnership with the Foster Care Association of Victoria.

 Detailed information sharing guides is provided for: Community services (family services and out-of-home care services)

-The Looking After Children framework attempts to strengthen communication and collaboration between carers, DHS staff, community service organisation staff, other professionals, clients and their families.
+The Looking After Children framework attempts to strengthen communication and collaboration between carers, department staff, community service organisation staff, other professionals, clients and their families.

 The Information Privacy Act 2000 and the Health Records Act 2001 regulate the information handling of personal and health information.
 It includes standards for information collection, storage, access, transmission, disclosure, use and disposal.

-The Children, Youth and Families Act 2005 (CYFA) provides for the Minister for Community Services to determind performance (registration) standards to be met by reigstered CSOs providing family and out of home care services.
+The Children, Youth and Families Act 2005 (CYFA) provides for the Minister for Community Services to determine performance (registration) standards to be met by registered CSOs providing family and out of home care services.